 I think unbelief is at the root of this problem.
 Despite what they may say, these Christians don’t properly believe what the Bible teaches about the reality of hell.
 Nor do they properly believe what it says about the need of people to trust Jesus in order to avoid ending up there.

-Many Christians just don’t seem to have understood this as they should.
-It’s as if this information has bounced off their minds and hearts.
-And the result is that they downplay the importance of evangelism and overplay the importance of making the world a better place.
+It’s as if biblical teaching on this topic has to some extent bounced off their minds and hearts.
+And the result is that they downplay the importance of evangelism and overplay the importance of combating social evils and other similar problems.

-There are also more than a few Christians who focus too little on trying to improve the world.
+There are also more than a few Christians who underplay the importance of trying to combat social evils.

 To be fair to these believers, they usually understand some major biblical principles very well.
 They rightly see the huge importance of people being saved from their sins through faith in Jesus.
 And they rightly understand too that before He returns, there will always be an enormous amount of evil and suffering in our world.